zigsphere/puppet-amazon-s3/README.md

 ### Beginning with amazon_s3

 To install s3fs and setup the configuration for mounting with default parameters.
-Note, its recomended to NOT store the access key or secret key in your puppet manifest.
+Note, its recommended to NOT store the access key or secret key in your puppet manifest.
 Its a good practice to use [hiera](https://docs.puppetlabs.com/hiera/1/) and [eyaml](https://github.com/TomPoulton/hiera-eyaml).

 ```